Employment tribunal costs in 2020/2021

 Who pays the legal costs associated with an employment tribunal claim?

 Traditionally, in the civil court’s jurisdiction the rules regarding legal costs are that the losing party pays the winner’s legal costs.
-Different rules have always applied in the employment tribunal where there is generally a no-cost regime so that each party pays for their own lawyers, win, lose or draw.
+Different rules have always applied in the employment tribunal where there is generally a ‘no-cost’ regime.
+This means that each party pays for their own lawyers, whether they win or lose.

 This has generally helped with an individual’s right and ability to access justice, as there is no worry about having to find potentially tens of thousands of pounds to pay for the employer’s expensive solicitors and QCs if the claim is unsuccessful.

-Also, this can happen if a reasonable settlement offer is made and is not accepted and later the claim is unsuccessful.
+This can also happen if a reasonable settlement offer is made and is not accepted and later the claim is unsuccessful.
 This is explored in more detail below.
-Claimants are more likely to have costs awarded against them than respondents.
+Claimants (ie employees) are more likely to have costs awarded against them than respondents (employers).

 Without prejudice ‘save as to costs’ – what does it mean?

-If you’ve read our articles on without prejudice letters and without prejudice meetings, you’ll understand the meaning of the phrase, and so now we can introduce you to the term ‘save as to costs’ which can be used as an extension to the rule.
+So now we can introduce you to the term ‘save as to costs’ which can be used as an extension to the without prejudice rule.
 This term is often used in settlement offer letters from the employer to the employee, but employees can, and should, use this too.

-The ‘‘without prejudice save as to costs’ means that you cannot show it to a tribunal during the proceedings but it might be relevant at the end of the case if there is an application for legal costs to be paid.
+The term ‘without prejudice save as to costs’ used in a legal letter heading, means that you cannot show the letter to a tribunal during the proceedings.
+However, it might be relevant at the end of the case if there is an application for legal costs to be paid.

 Can an employee use the rule ‘without prejudice save as to costs’?